edwardslab-wustl/TE-detective/README.md

 		In your working directory ($DIR) you need four subdirectories: one for each sample, and then one for polymorphic analysis (NA12878, NA12891, NA12892, polymorph)
 		You have downloaded, aligned and sorted the bam file for each of the three individuals using the instructions above.
 		Create a file called ref_fofn in $DIR that has a single line with the repeat element and location (complete path) of a fasta file for the repeat element of interest.
-See example ref_fofn file in example_data.
+See above and/or example ref_fofn file in example_data.

 	1. Insertion prediction in child (NA12878).